yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-11-definition-of-plasma-and-saha-equation.md

 description: Exploring the meaning of 'collective behavior' in the definition of plasma, examining the Saha equation, and clarifying the concept of temperature in plasma physics.
-categories: [Physics, Nuclear Engineering]
+categories: [Nuclear Engineering, Plasma Physics]
-tags: [Nuclear Physics, Plasma Physics]
+tags: [Nuclear Physics]
 math: true
 image: /assets/img/tokamak-plasma-cropped.png
 ---